 Course Offering

 Discovery Field Schools are offered during the autumn and spring semesters, with travel occurring during the semester the field school is offered.
 The immersive learning experience, including travel to and from the learning site, should last between three and seven days.
-Faculty are encouraged to schedule field schools to correspond with semester breaks to try to forestall students missing their regularly-scheduled courses.
+Faculty are responsible for course creation with the registrar and are encouraged to schedule field schools to correspond with semester breaks to try to forestall students missing their regularly scheduled courses.
 However, if a field school should require students to miss their other classes, GAHDT will provide an official letter for students to share with their instructors to excuse them from classes during the field school.

 Course Requirements